ganeshkcs/EVA4B2/S15B/README.md

 1. How to get multiple outputs.
 2. What is the loss function to choose.
-3. How many epocs to run.
+3. How many epochs to run.
 4. What optimiser and scheduler to use.
 5. At what size we need to send the images(inputs)